 Experience Fall Foliage In Maine

 Here at the Wolf Cove Inn, you won’t find a more perfect spot to experience the fall foliage season.
-Located in the central lakes region of Maine, we are your gateway to a large chunk of Northern New England fall foliage scenery.
+Located in the southwestern lakes region of Maine, we are your gateway to a large chunk of Northern New England fall foliage scenery.
 From here you can easily sample the season in the lakes region, the Maine mid-coast from Freeport (home of LL Bean) to Camden and beyond, the majestic western mountains of Maine from Sugarloaf to Sunday River, or even the White Mountains, the Kancamagus Highway and Presidential Range in nearby New Hampshire.
 Check my prior article on scenic drives around the Wolf Cove Inn.

 Come join us for what is sure to be a grand show this fall in the Western Lakes region of Maine.